Prince Luarsab of Kartli

 Luarsab (ლუარსაბი, died 1652) was a member of the Bagrationi dynasty of Kartli, a great-grandson of King Luarsab I and relative of the childless King Rostom, who adopted him and made him heir apparent in 1639.
 Luarsab also married Rostom's niece by whom he had a son.
 Luarsab was killed while on a hunt.
 A homicide was immediately suspected.
 The suspect was tried by single combat and wounded, but acquitted by virtue of being a victor in the duel.

 Family background

 Luarsab was a son of Prince Teimuraz-Mirza of Kartli (fl.
-1600) and his wife, an anonymous daughter of Prince David Bagration-Davitishvili.
+1600) and his wife, an anonymous daughter of Prince David Bagration-Davitashvili.
 He had a brother, Vakhtang (Rostom-Mirza; died 1655).
 He was a scion of all three royal branches of the Bagrationi dynasty; through his father, Luarsab was a great-grandson of King Luarsab I of Kartli and, through his mother, he descended from the Kakhetian and Imeretian royal families.
 The 18th-century Georgian chronicler Prince Vakhushti erroneously identifies Luarsab as "son of Vakhtang, son of King Simon", who was Luarsab I's son.
 This genealogy has been accepted by some modern scholars such as Cyril Toumanoff.